 Engine Control Unit (ECU) Replacement Cost

-The engine control unit or module is an essential component of your engine system and relatively a more sophisticated part.
-Therefore, the price of engine control unit replacement can be comparatively very high.
+The engine control unit or module is an essential part of your engine system and a relatively sophisticated part.
+Therefore, the cost of replacing the engine control unit can be quite high.

-The engine control unit is like a brain of your engine management system without which all the actuators and sensors are rendered useless.
-It is to your car what motherboard is to your computer.
+The engine control unit is like the brain of your engine management system, without which all actuators and sensors are rendered useless.
+It is to your car what the motherboard is to your computer.

-The replacement cost for the engine control unit for most vehicles on average is typically between $880 to $960, but it can be easily over the higher range point.
+The average cost of replacing the engine ECU for most cars is between $880 and $960, but can be slightly more than that.

-For some luxury vehicles, the price can go significantly higher than this average estimate.
-Apart from the cost of the parts, the labor involved for engine control unit replacement can be found for as low as $40 in some regions, while the mechanic can even charge you $130 or higher for this job.
-It depends a lot on the difficulty level of the vehicle, the mechanic you are dealing with and your location.
+For some luxury cars, the price can be well above this average estimate.
+Apart from the cost of the parts, in some areas the work involved in replacing the engine control unit can be as little as $40, while the mechanic can charge you $130 or more for this work.
+It depends greatly on the difficulty of the vehicle, the mechanic you are dealing with, and your location.

 Diagnosis of the ECU

-A dead or faulty ECU can be diagnosed by observing the symptoms of the failure at first.
-After that, a physical test will confirm that the part is not functioning properly.
-Here are the steps that you can follow:
+A dead or faulty ECU can be diagnosed by first observing the symptoms of the failure.
+Then a physical test is performed to confirm that the part is not functioning properly.
+Here are the steps you can follow:

 - Observe if your engine is stalling or misfiring